MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-remote-rendering/includes/3-how-azure-remote-rendering-works.md

-Azure Remote Rendering consists of a number of components, which in turn consist of a a number of processes.
-In this unit, you'll learn about the following components of Azure Remote Rendering, and the underlying processes that operate within the context of each component.
+Azure Remote Rendering consists of a number of components, which in turn consist of a number of processes.
+In this unit, you'll learn about the following components within Azure Remote Rendering and the underlying processes that operate within each component.

 | Component                | Description                                                  |
 | ------------------------ | ------------------------------------------------------------ |